-If patients keep asking the same question, or seem agitated while demanding something, consider various ways to handle such behaviour (see: Handling Behavior Challenges)
+If patients keep asking the same question, or seem agitated while demanding something, consider various ways to handle such behavior (see: Handling Behavior Challenges)

-All the above are extensions of common sense, obvious if we pause to consider things from the point of view of the patient.
-However, as caregivers, we often forget the situation of the patient, because we are engrossed in achieving what we need to achieve.
+All the above are extensions of common sense.
+They seem obvious if you pause to think from the point of view of the patient.
+However, caregivers often forget the problems of the patient, because they are trying to get something done.

-Using more and more of non-verbal cues.
-As dementia progresses, caregivers will need to become more and more tuned to non-verbal cues from patients.
+Use more and more of non-verbal cues.
+As dementia progresses, you have to become better at understanding the non-verbal cues from patients.
 The patient may say her eye is hurting, but when asked to point out, may point to a tooth.
-Caregivers need to look out for ways to confirm their understanding, such as seeing when the patient winces.
-By the time they reach late-stage dementia, patients can no longer speak, and caregivers will have to figure out what patients want or feel mainly by looking at how the patients move their bodies, when they squirm, wince, smile, look frustrated.
+You need to find ways to confirm your understanding, such as seeing when the patient winces.
+By the time patients reach late-stage dementia, they reduce talking.
+You have to find out what they want or feel mainly by looking at how they move their bodies, look uncomfortable, make faces, smile, look frustrated, etc.

 Today, Shanti called me and asked about you.
 You remember Shanti, no?
 She used to live next door to us in Vasant Vihar, and was always coming to visit us in the evenings and used to make that lovely payasam.
 Her elder son is here in Bangalore, and she is here to visit him, so she called me yesterday to say she’d like to drop in and meet us.
 I told her it is okay.

-If we find patients unable to understand this, we can simplify it somewhat, breaking it up into simpler sentences, and leaving pauses for the patient to absorb what we are saying.
+If patients do not understand such talk, you need to make it simpler by using smaller sentences and leaving pauses for the patient to absorb what you have said.
 For example:

 Shanti called me today.
 Shanti is the thin woman who used to live near our house many years ago, in Delhi.
 She made delicious payasam. [pause while the patient recollects.
 Show photo if you have one]